 Packing for Fall Travel: The Challenge

 Packing for fall travel can be tough.
 Unlike summer travel, you can’t just throw some sundresses and swimsuits in a bag and be good to go.
 Chillier temps mean layers – lots of layers – and warm fabrics that can be bulky.
 Meaning that there’s even less room in my suitcase!
+And if there’s rainy weather in store, that’s a whole other packing challenge.
+It was time to come up with some fall travel outfit ideas, pronto.

 One key element of my packing strategy is to bring pieces that are versatile.
 So with my fall travel plans coming up quickly, it was perfect timing when Encircled reached out to me to ask if I’d like to check out their new Revolve dress.